planetoryd/nsproxy/Readme.md

 ## We've got you covered

+Root or not

+- `sproxy` requires root but less trouble
+    - connects the container to your root/initial netns through veth (max performance)
+    - `sproxy` is just a wrapper that starts `nsproxy` and can be made SUID.
+- `nsproxy init`
+    - initialises a user ns.
+This is a one-time operation, it just mounts them
+    - It's possible to not mount the NS and have a long-running process, but it's not implemented
+- `nsproxy socks2tun --new-userns`
+    - requires no root, throughout the whole process.

 The proxy

+- The current recommended usage is `sproxy veth`
+    - Provides a TUN for non-socks5-capable programs
+    - Provides a veth to your root net ns to access your proxies
 - If your proxy client is opensourced, it can be made to accept a socket from nsproxy
     - Nsproxy will create a container and you can access the proxy through a SOCKS5 endpoint in the container.
 - If your proxy is opensourced and has custom TUN logic, it can be made to accepet the TUN file descriptor from nsproxy